andreassiegel/4ndrs.xyz/content/posts/nodejs-test-intellij.md

 ## Bonus: Live Testing

-During development, we usually want to run our tests reasonably often to notice as soon as possible when changes break something.
+During development, we usually want to run our tests reasonably often to notice when changes break something as soon as possible.

 Jest got us covered: It provides `--watch` or `--watchAll` flags that allow us to rerun the tests whenever something changes in the source code.
 We will not be able to use `--watch` if the project is not a Git project but `--watchAll` will do the trick in that case.